Part 1 of 7 — Wired for Disconnection

 At the heart of the tradeoff is a simple exchange: our ancestors traded social security for material security.

-The old way provided social security organically โ€” through the tight, unconditional bonds of the small group.
+The old way provided social security organically — through the tight, unconditional bonds of the small group.
 Material security was precarious; the next meal was never guaranteed.
 Civilization reversed this.
-Material security became increasingly reliable โ€” food stored, walls built, medicine developed, infrastructure laid.
+Material security became increasingly reliable — food stored, walls built, medicine developed, infrastructure laid.
 But social security, the felt sense of unconditional belonging, became increasingly difficult to find and maintain.

 This is why civilization, from its earliest days, has generated the very institutions designed to compensate for what it destroys.
-Religion, ritual, festival, ceremony โ€” all attempts to recreate, however briefly, the egalitarian connection that settled, hierarchical life systematically dismantles.
-The word religion comes from the Latin religare โ€” to bind again, to reconnect.
-The need to reconnect is the shadow that civilization casts from its very first settlements.
+Religion, ritual, festival, and ceremony are all attempts to recreate, however briefly, the egalitarian connection that settled, hierarchical life systematically dismantles.
+The word religion comes from the Latin religare — to bind again, to reconnect.
+We are not living through a new problem, but an old one, massively amplified by ten thousand years of compounding.

 The Accumulating Cost